 Under the coral reef, the ancient continent of legend rests on the seabed.
 It is sealed off by the seeds of each Mana palace.

 Okay, well that came out of nowhere.
 There was no mention of the Lost Continent before this, unless the player has already met with Joch.
 Even then, this is quite late in the game.
 If Luka was going to give all of that exposition, why not just talk about the Lost Continent?
-I always thought that the Lost Continent itself was a very unsettling place.
+I always thought that it was a very unsettling place.
 Flying over it always gave me chills unless I had a reason to be there.
 Let's take a look at it:

 Not a place I'd want to encounter while parasailing.
 And this is an aerial view of a real coral reef: